 Once again, if you do your own research on clear aligner appearance, you’ll find a lot of conflicting views.
 Every aligner company will tell you that their products are the best looking, and often for different reasons.
-For example, in-office aligners can potentially be more visible because they sometimes incorporate additional appliances like elastics and expanders, but on their own, the clear aligners are just as discreet as those from at-home brands.
+For example, in-office aligners like Invisalign can potentially be more visible because they sometimes incorporate attachments, but on their own, the clear aligners are just as discreet as those from at-home brands.

-Honestly, there’s no one right answer, because aesthetic preferences vary from person to person.
+Aesthetic preferences vary from person to person, so there’s no single right answer.
 You might like frosted aligners and your friend might prefer smooth ones.
 It’s all about deciding what you like best and rolling with it.
 We’ve given you our opinion, but you might have different priorities.
 So, even though they might not have made the top four, here are a few more companies we think you might want to check out.

-Six Month Smile Clear Aligners: If you like at-home aligners’ six-month time frame but prefer one-on-one care from a dentist, take a look at Six Month Smiles.
-Like Invisalign and ClearCorrect, Six Month Smiles is administered and monitored in person by a dentist.
-But like at-home treatments, the average treatment time (as the name suggests) is six months.
+If you like at-home aligners’ six-month time frame but prefer one-on-one care from a dentist, take a look at Six Month Smiles.
+Like Invisalign and ClearCorrect, Six Month Smiles is administered and monitored in person by a dentist, but like at-home treatments, the average treatment time is six months.

-Invisalign: The clear aligner originator has over two decades of experience crafting smiles, and they’ve developed technology and materials that make their products both more effective and better looking.
-On their own, Invisalign’s aligners rival this guide’s “top 4” in appearance.
-But if your case is severe or complicated, requiring drastic tooth and jaw movements, your dentist may supplant your treatment with various attachments, making your aligners more visible.
+Invisalign has over two decades of experience crafting smiles, and they’ve developed technology and materials that make their products both more effective and better looking.
+On their own, Invisalign’s aligners rival this guide’s top four in appearance.
+But if your case is severe or complicated, requiring drastic tooth and jaw movements, your dentist may supplement your treatment with various attachments, making your aligners more visible.

 Even with attachments, Invisalign aligners are fairly discreet, so if you’re concerned about the severity of your condition, give them a look.

-ClearCorrect: ClearCorrect is the second-largest clear aligner producer in the U.S., trailing only Invisalign.
-Administered in-office by your dentist, these aligners can include “auxiliaries” like buttons, elastics, or other attachments to apply increased or more directional force on your teeth.
+Administered in-person by your dentist, ClearCorrect treatment can include “auxiliaries” like buttons, elastics, or other attachments to apply increased or more directional force on your teeth.
 This makes ClearCorrect more effective for severe cases but also more noticeable.

-Invisalign is the more well-established in-office aligner company, but ClearCorrect claims to charge dentists less for products and lab fees, so they could end up being less expensive for patients (depending on your case and dentist).
+Invisalign is more well-established, but ClearCorrect claims to charge dentists less for products and lab fees, so they could end up being less expensive for patients (depending on your case and dentist).

 What Other Factors Should I Consider?

-When you’re looking in the mirror, leaned in close, examining your teeth, it can be tough to focus on anything other than appearance.
-You might be dreaming of that revamped smile, or imagining how you would look wearing clear aligners.
+When you’re looking in the mirror, leaning in close, examining your teeth, it can be tough to focus on anything other than appearance.
+You might dream of that revamped smile, or imagining how you would look wearing clear aligners.
 Your aligners’ appearance is the most in-your-face factor, right there whenever you smile or look at your reflection.

-But don’t let that tempt you to fixate on it — you’ll want to consider a number of other factors as you make this decision.
+But try not to fixate on it — you’ll want to consider several other factors as you make this decision.
 For example, you might prefer the appearance of one company’s aligners, but does their treatment time frame line up with your goals?